-Jessica Campbell is Chalkbeat’s development manager.
+Jessica Campbell is a development manager at Chalkbeat.
 She began her career as a New York City public school teacher and has since worked on various projects that live at the intersection of education and journalism, including previously interning at Chalkbeat New York (then GothamSchools).
 She has been published in The New York Times, The Village Voice, and The Brooklyn Rail.
 Jessica is a graduate of New York University’s Graduate School of Journalism, Pace University’s Graduate School of Education, and The University of Pennsylvania.

 Reporter, Chalkbeat Indiana

-Eric Gorski is bureau chief of Chalkbeat Colorado.
-Gorski has previously worked as a reporter for The Denver Post – covering everything from K-12 education and religion to marijuana legalization – and as a national writer for the Associated Press.
+Eric Gorski is one of Chalkbeat’s managing editors for local news.
+He was previously bureau chief of Chalkbeat Colorado.
+Before joining Chalkbeat, Gorski worked as a reporter for The Denver Post – covering everything from K-12 education and religion to marijuana legalization – and as a national writer for the Associated Press.

 Co-founder, CEO & Editor-in-Chief